AB InBev: AmBev

+InBev (2004–2008)

+In 2004, Interbrew and AmBev merged, creating InBev.

+While its core business is beer, the company also had a strong presence in the soft drink market in Latin America.
+It employed about 86,000 people and was headquartered in Leuven, Belgium, where Anheuser-Busch InBev is based.

+InBev employed close to 89,000 people, running operations in over 30 countries across the Americas, Europe and Asia Pacific.

+In 2006, InBev increased its share of Cerveza Quilmes, the largest beer manufacturer in Argentina, to 91%.

+In 2007, InBev bought Lakeport Brewing Company, the largest discount brewer in Canada and realized 14.4 billion euro in revenue.

+The Interbrew and AmBev merger was valued at $11.5 billion, and consolidated the top brands from Belgium, Canada, Germany and Brazil.

+The merger combined the third largest brewing company in the world (Interbrew) and fifth largest (Ambev) into the world's No.1 beermaker.
+Before the merger, Heineken International was in fourth place, SABMiller was in second place, and Anheuser-Busch had been the largest.

-Anheuser-Busch
+Anheuser-Busch InBev

+In 2008, InBev acquired Anheuser-Busch, creating Anheuser-Busch InBev (AB InBev), expanding on InBev's previous status as the world's largest brewer, creating one of the top five consumer products companies in the world.
+Under the terms of the merger agreement, all shares of Anheuser-Busch were acquired for US$70 per share in cash, for an aggregate of US$52 billion.

-Anheuser-Busch is the largest brewing company in the United States and employs over 30,000 people.
+Anheuser-Busch was established in 1852 in St. Louis, Missouri, US as Anheuser & Co.
+It is the largest brewing company in the United States and employs over 30,000 people.
 It was the world's largest brewing company based on revenue, but third in brewing volume, before the acquisition by InBev announced 13 July 2008.
 The division operated 12 breweries in the United States and 17 others overseas.

 Anheuser-Busch's best-known beers included brands such as Budweiser, the Busch (originally known as Busch Bavarian Beer) and Michelob families, and Natural Light and Ice.
 The company also produced a number of smaller-volume and specialty beers, nonalcoholic brews like Budweiser Prohibition which made its first appearance in Canadian markets in 2016, malt liquors (King Cobra and the Hurricane family), and flavored malt beverages (e.g., Tequiza).

+Acquisitions / Sales

+Parks and resorts

-Anheuser-Busch was also one of the largest theme park operators in the United States with ten parks throughout the United States.
+Anheuser-Busch had been one of the largest theme park operators in the United States with ten parks throughout the United States.
 In October 2009, AB InBev announced the sale of its Busch Entertainment theme park division to The Blackstone Group for $2.7 billion.
 The company had been investigating a sale of Busch Entertainment since the merger with AB InBev.

-InBev

-InBev was the second largest brewery company in the world.
-While its core business is beer, the company also had a strong presence in the soft drink market in Latin America.
-It employed about 86,000 people and was headquartered in Leuven, Belgium, where Anheuser-Busch InBev is based.

-Before the merger with AmBev, Interbrew was the third largest brewing company in the world by volume, Anheuser-Busch was the largest, followed by SABMiller in second place.
-Heineken International was in fourth place and AmBev was the world's fifth-largest brewer.

-InBev employed close to 89,000 people, running operations in over 30 countries across the Americas, Europe and Asia Pacific.
-In 2007, InBev realized 14.4 billion euro of revenue.
+Cervecería Nacional Dominicana

+In 2012, AB InBev bought a 51% stake of Cervecería Nacional Dominicana, a beer producer in the Dominican Republic which was the largest in the Antilles and Central America.